 Is financial aid available?
-Yes.
+There is a limited amount still available.
 Please visit here.

 What if my grades aren't good?
 Please still apply!
 We know that grades only tell part of the story of a student's ability and ambition.
 We place great importance on your answers to the application questions.